Money

 Base amount floor (평균임금 vs 통상임금)

 If your ordinary wage (통상임금, used for overtime calculations) is higher than the average wage, the employer must use the higher of the two.
-This matters for workers whose last 3 months contained a period of unpaid leave or medical leave that depressed their average.
+This matters for workers whose last 3 months contained a period of unpaid leave or medical leave that reduced their average.
 The rule protects you from a gaming of the calculation.

 DB, DC, and IRP: the three severance account types